Do Kids Really Need Probiotics? - Baby Chick

 Health and well-being will always be a top priority for any parent when it comes to their children.
 Ensuring they are fit and healthy to allow the best possible start in life must be the obvious answer.

 Probiotics promise “friendly bacteria” that will help your baby fend off infections and boost immunity.
-This begs the question, do toddlers really need probiotics?
+This begs the question, do kids really need probiotics?
 Or is it all just market hype?
 Let’s look at the facts to help us make an informed decision.

-What are Probiotics?
+What Are Probiotics?

 Did you know the body is full of all types of bacteria?
 Probiotics are what we would deem one of the helpful kinds of “germs.”
-They are microorganisms that live in the digestive area, and as long as there are adequate levels should fight off infection and keep your infant healthy.
+They are microorganisms that live in the digestive area, and as long as there are adequate levels should fight off infection and keep your infant healthy.1

 How Can Probiotics Help?